Motion Search and Motion Recap

 Overview

 The following article will help you search for and view motion events on the Dashboard.
-This tool is ideal for incident reporting and expediting the retrieval of video for said events.
+This tool helps with incident reporting and quickly retrieving video for these events.

 Understanding Motion Detector V1 vs. V2

-Note: Motion Detector v1 is currently only supported on MV21/71.
-For all other cameras, Motion Detector v2 is set as the default on MV5.5.1+ and Motion Detector v1 is deprecated.
+Motion Detector v1 works only with MV21 and MV71 cameras.
+For all other cameras, Motion Detector v2 is the default on firmware MV5.5.1 and later.
+Motion Detector v1 is no longer supported.

-On the other hand, Motion Search 1.0 is based on chroma and luminosity changes as well as spatial and temporal filtering.
-A tiny amount of spatial motion can trigger an event if it's intense enough and long enough.
-If it is too short, it will be dropped.
-Additionally, motion that covers the entire frame can be saved as a motion event, even if it's really short.
-For example, a change in lighting or shadows from passing objects in an environment that cover a large part of the frame can trigger a motion event.
-On the other hand, someone standing in the frame but not moving very much may not be registered as a motion event.
-Additionally, events in poor lighting conditions may not have intense enough chroma or luminosity changes to be registered as a motion event.
+Motion Search 1.0 detects motion based on changes in color and brightness (chroma and luminosity), as well as spatial and temporal filtering.
+Small spatial movements can trigger an event if they are intense and last long enough.
+Short movements are ignored.
+Motion covering the entire frame can be saved as an event, even if it is brief.
+For example, changes in lighting or shadows from passing objects that cover a large part of the frame can trigger an event.
+However, a person standing still in the frame may not be detected as a motion event.
+Poor lighting conditions may also fail to produce enough color or brightness changes (chroma or luminosity) to register as a motion event..

 Motion Search V1 Pros | Motion Search V2 Pros |